kj-data/token-analytics-dashboard/README_dashboard.md

 # Token Analytics Dashboard
+This dashboard is hosted on Render's free tier and may take up to 90 seconds to load.
+Thank you for your patience!
 **Live Demo:** [token-analytics-dashboard.onrender.com](https://token-analytics-dashboard.onrender.com)

 A multipage interactive dashboard built with Plotly Dash to analyze token revenue from live streaming sessions.
 Data is ingested in real time via a separate ETL pipeline and stored in a PostgreSQL database on Supabase.